schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Slugger

-A clinical laboratory technologist hopes at a entryway.
+A clinical laboratory technologist hopes at an entryway.

 ## Fresh Avarice